bangbangsoftware/binder/README.md

 It's a *simple fit* to straight forward use case, using localStorage as a sort of redux store.
 It has a plugin system, where you can add features in a decoupled way.
 It is small, in fact these docs are most likely bigger than the code.
+So if you want to use routes, just get the webserver to serve another file, the state will still be there as it's in local storage.

 ## Installing / Getting started